 2. Implementing people analytics

-People analytics, virtual working technology, and learning platforms will represent the top HR trends of 2022.
+People analytics, virtual working technology, and learning platforms will represent the top HR trends of 2023.
 Organizations can no longer afford to opt out of the implementation of people analytics.
-As one of the biggest HR trends of the year, Human Resources needs to focus on the following points:
+As one of the biggest HR trends of the year, Human Resources needs to focus on the following points during the changing role of HR:

 - Human Resources needs to move away from intuition and embrace data to make informed and confident decisions.